and how Downtown Garage can help you in Spotsylvania, Fredericksburg, Stafford County, and the surrounding areas.

 • Exhaust system

-You may notice serious damages, such as a puncture to the oil pan.
+You may notice severe damage, such as a puncture to the oil pan.
 However, minor or moderate damage might worsen without your knowledge.

 Transmission Damage

 The transmission system, which transfers power from the engine to the wheels, has both mechanical and electrical parts.
-Mechanical damage can affect the transmission system and cause both immediate and long-term problems.
-For example, you might not notice transmission fluid leak right away.
+Mechanical damage can affect the transmission system, causing both immediate and long-term problems.
+For example, you might not notice a transmission fluid leak right away.

 Electrical Malfunctions

-A crash can also affect the electrical parts of the car.
+A crash can also damage the car’s electrical components.
 Again, depending on the nature of the damage, you might not spot it right away.
-For example, you might fail to notice loose electrical connections or damaged cable insulation.
+For example, you might miss loose electrical connections or damaged cable insulation.
 Such damages might cause further malfunctions, such as electrical short-circuits, down the line.

 Seal Damage

 Lastly, an auto accident can also damage any of the various seals in your car.
-Car manufacturers use seals in different parts of the car to keep fluids out or within specific parts of the car.
-For example, door or window seals keep out water, dirt, and air out of the car.
+Car manufacturers use seals in various parts of the car to keep fluids in or out of specific areas.
+For example, door or window seals keep water, dirt, and air out of the car.
 Damage to the seals can allow water to intrude into the car and damage the interior or electrical.